SFPC/sfpc.github.io/nytechzinefair.md

 ---

-# Announcing THE NY TECH ZINE FAIR 2018
+# Announcing THE NY TECH ZINE FAIR

-- December 1, 2018 1pm-7pm.
+- December 1, 2018 1pm-7pm
-- Preview, November 30, 2018 6-9pm.
+- Preview, November 30, 2018 6-9pm
-School for Poetic Computation (SFPC), New York City, Free Entrance
+- School for Poetic Computation (SFPC), New York City
+- Free Entrance

 The first NY Tech Zine Fair (NYTZF), organized by [Mimi Onuoha](http://mimionuoha.com/) and [Taeyoon Choi](http://taeyoonchoi.com/), will take place December 1st at SFPC, and is free and open to the public.